CS 112

 Post-lecture review

-To help you assess your understanding of the material presented in lecture, there will be a weekly on-line post-lecture assignment that will be posted at the end-of-day Thursday and will be due by the end-of-day the following Monday.
+To help you assess your understanding of the material presented in lecture, there may be a weekly on-line post-lecture assignment that will be posted at the end-of-day Thursday and will be due by the end-of-day the following Monday.
 There will not be any late submissions for these assessments and these assessments will be graded on participation and correctness.

 Participation